There are many ways you can help your child learn to understand and use words. See a speech-language pathologist if you have concerns.

 - Have your child guess what you describe.
-Say, "We use it to sweep the floor," and have her find the broom.
+Say, "We use it to sweep the floor," and have them find the broom.
 Say, "It is cold, sweet, and good for dessert.
-I like strawberry" so she can guess "ice cream."
+I like strawberry" so they can guess "ice cream."

 - Help your child follow two- and three-step directions.
 Use words like, "Go to your room, and bring me your book."

 - Ask your child to give directions.
-Follow his directions as he tells you how to build a tower of blocks.
+Follow their directions as they tell you how to build a tower of blocks.

-Play games with your child such as "house."
-Let her be the parent, and you pretend to be the child.
+- Play games with your child such as "house."
+Let them be the parent, and you pretend to be the child.
 Talk about the different rooms and furniture in the house.

 - Watch movies together on TV or a tablet.
 Talk about what your child is watching.
-Have her guess what might happen next.
+Have them guess what might happen next.
 Talk about the characters.
 Are they happy or sad?
-Ask her to tell you what happened in the story.
+Ask them to tell you what happened in the story.
 Act out a scene together, or make up a different ending.

 To find a speech-language pathologist near you, visit ProFind.